 - your contact details so that we can get back to you

-Find out more about reporting bathing water pollution from the Environment Agency.
+Find out more about how to report bathing water pollution from the Environment Agency.

 The Environment Agency tests seawater for the following (colonies per 100ml)

-Total coliforms - Coliforms are bacterial organisms which inhabit the gut of warm blooded animals, but can also be present in vegetation and soils.
-Whilst, not necessarily harmful themselves, coliforms can indicate the presence of more harmful bacteria and viruses.
+Total coliforms - coliforms are bacterial organisms which inhabit the gut of warm blooded animals, but can also be present in vegetation and soils.
+While not necessarily harmful themselves, coliforms can indicate the presence of more harmful bacteria and viruses.